-For several years, Twin Willows Ranch has done bird monitoring in the property.
-During 2012 to 2013 the ranch was a site of biodiversity by the Denver Zoo.
+For several years, Twin Willows Ranch has done bird monitoring on the property.
+From to 2012 to 2013, the ranch was a site of biodiversity by the Denver Zoo.
 Based on sample locations from these efforts, bird monitoring was again conducted by Mollie Walton since 2016 and continues to this day.

 There has been 98 bird species recorded at Twin Willows.
-You can download our bird guide clicking bellow.
+Bellow, you can visualize our Bird Guide 2020.

 The love for all living creatures is the most noble attribute of men

 179 CR 08, Ocate, NM, 87734